qubic/docs.qubic.org/docs/learn/ipo.md

 ## Qubic's First IPO

 The first IPO within the Qubic network was that of a Decentralised Exchange (DEX) known as QX.
 An innovative application of Qubic's smart contract technology was used to distribute 676 shares of QX.
 This marked a significant milestone for the Qubic project, as it demonstrated the potential of Qubic's smart contracts for creating and distributing digital assets in a decentralised manner.
-Subsequent IPOs have taken place, with the first three, including Qx, collectively burning 10.5 trillion of the total supply of QU.
+Subsequent IPOs have taken place, with the first three, including Qx, collectively burning 10.5 trillion of the total supply of $QUBIC.

 ## IPO Process in Qubic